MicrosoftDocs/azure-docs/articles/event-grid/mqtt-automotive-connectivity-and-data-solution.md

 :::image type="content" source="media/mqtt-automotive-connectivity-and-data-solution/provisioning-dataflow.png" alt-text="Diagram of the provisioning dataflow." border="false" lightbox="media/mqtt-automotive-connectivity-and-data-solution/provisioning-dataflow.png":::

 1. The **Factory System** commissions the vehicle device to the desired construction state.
-This may include firmware & software initial installation and configuration.
+This can include firmware & software initial installation and configuration.
 As part of this process, the factory system will obtain and write the device *certificate*, created from the **Public Key Infrastructure** provider.
 1. The **Factory System** registers the vehicle & device using the *Vehicle & Device Provisioning API*.
 1. The factory system triggers the **device provisioning client** to connect to the *device registration*  and provision the device.
 The device retrieves connection information to the *MQTT broker*.
 1. The *device registration* application creates the device identity with MQTT broker.